joinpursuit/capstone/take-home-challenge-1/README.md

 ### Plan

-Depending on the time available to you, you may want to create wireframes or user stories.
+Depending on tasked required of you, you may want to create wireframes or user stories.
 These are assets that you can share as part of your completed take home challenge.

 Don't plan or add extra features before completing the required functionality.
 It may feel exciting to add Google maps, but if it is not asked for, do not do it unless the required work is complete.

-Figure out the order of what you are going to build and then estimate the time you think it should take.
+Figure out the order of what you are going to build and then estimate the time you think each portion should take.
+This will help make sure you manage your time better.

 ### Build a Hello World App